Raziel (Legacy of Kain): In video games

 In Legacy of Kain: Defiance, Raziel discovers that it was prophesied in the distant past that two champions would battle to decide the fate of Nosgoth.
 Raziel seeks to revive Janos, but learns that he must kill Kain to do so.
-Coaxed into believing that they are the champions, Raziel and Kain fight, with Raziel the victor.
+Coaxed into believing that he is the champion, Raziel fights Kain and defeats him.
 He resurrects Janos, who enables him to enhance the wraith-blade with spiritual powers, but to little avail; Raziel is trapped by The Elder God.Ariel: Yes, Raziel – yet I am much more than I was.
 The veil is lifted from my sight.
 My spirit, united with the souls of my predecessors, is drawn here now for the final baptism of the blade.
 To restore Balance, the sword must be rendered pure by Spirit.
 Release me, Raziel – the Soul Reaver has the power.
 Release us all.
 For this we were called.
 While in captivity, he reaches the epiphany that he is both champions (Kain was neither); his free will allows him to determine Nosgoth's ultimate future.
 He reflects that the Elder is the cause of all the conflict and strife throughout history, and when Kain re-emerges, alive, with the Reaver, Raziel reconciles with him and willingly surrenders to the sword.Raziel: The Soul Reaver – pure of all corruption – this is what it is for.
 This is what I am for – The two become one – both Soul Reavers – together – and the Scion of Balance is healed.
 And I – am not your enemy – not your destroyer – I am, as before, your right hand.
 Your sword. / Kain: No, Raziel – this can't be the way... / Raziel: And now you will see – the true enemy – Before his soul is consumed, he disperses the wraith-blade into Kain, simultaneously curing Kain's corruption, dooming himself to thousands of years of torment in the Reaver, and releasing his future self from that same imprisonment.
-Kain uses the newly created Soul Reaver to battle The Elder God, and concludes that Raziel's sacrifice has offered him "mere" hope.
+Kain uses the newly created Soul Reaver to battle The Elder God, and concludes that Raziel's sacrifice has offered him hope.

 In merchandise and promotion

 Several action figures and figurines of Raziel have been created by Blue Box Interactive and the NECA in partnership with Eidos.
 He was also featured in Top Cow's promotional comics for Soul Reaver and Defiance, and appears alongside Kain as a playable character in downloadable content (DLC) for 2010's Lara Croft and the Guardian of Light.
 Additionally, his likeness is used by a bot in Astro's Playroom.

+Raziel is set to appear in Legacy of Kain: Soul Reaver – The Dead Shall Rise, a graphic novel prequel to Legacy of Kain: Soul Reaver.